Hi-Angel/notes-backup/kernel.md

 * `exceptions` *(as opposed to `interrupts`)*: there are 2 types: 1. hw exceptions that happen due to an illegal activity *(e.g. MMU detecting an illegal access)*, 2.
 OS exceptions, caused by a task, e.g. "divide-by-zero" or similarly accessing invalid memory.
 Kernel handling for exceptions and interrupts is similar.
 * `IRQ` is a number assigned to an interrupt.
 Can be assigned dynamically or statically.
 * kernel processing of an interrupt is divided to top/bottom halves, where top half is the absolutely critical and fast processing *(such as acknowledging the interrupt)* that runs immediately, and bottom half is non-critical time-consuming work *(such as copying network data)* that runs ± "when convenient".
-* `/proc/interrupts` enlists information on the available IRQs
+* `/proc/interrupts` enlists info on the available IRQs and their devices.
-* Device types: while there're two `block` and `char`, but char ones may have quite complicated API *(such as camera device)* and better be accessed via a special lib.
-Devs are usually located in `/dev` but don't have to.
+* Device types: while there're two `block` and `char`, but char ones may have quite complicated API *(such as camera device)* and better be accessed via a special lib. char devs are usually manipulated with `ioctl()` rather than actually written to.
+Devs are typically located in `/dev` but don't have to.
 They may be in `/sys` for example.
 * `module_init()` is a function initializing various resources and in case the module is compiled-in it's run on boot.
 OTOH `module_exit()` doesn't run if a module is compiled into the kernel.
 * **device model** represents a tree of devices.
 It serves multiple purposes, one interesting example is powering down devices, which you need to do starting with a leaf, so e.g. 1. usb mouse, 2. usb controller, PCI bus.